shkyler/gmit-foda-project/README.md

 ### Repository contents

 The repository contains:
-* boxplot.ipynb - the notebook with all the project detail
+* `boxplot.ipynb` - the notebook with all the project detail
-* this README.md file
+* this `README.md` file
 * an `img` folder containing images for the notebook

 ### Dependancies

-The dependencies for project are:
+The dependencies for the project are:
 * Python 3
 * matplotlib.pyplot
 * numpy